 Financial Help for Pregnant Women.
-There is help available for pregnant women and expecting teens through government benefits like TANF, WIC, Medicaid, and SNAP.
+There is help available for pregnant mothers and expecting teens through government benefits like TANF, WIC, Medicaid, and SNAP.
 If you are a teenager, low-income, and expecting you may qualify for pregnancy assistance.
 You can get help with medical, food, infant supplies and more.
 You can get the support you need when you qualify financially.
 You can receive financial support and free baby supplies available for you and your unborn child.
 Many charities, community organizations, and government agencies extend a hand to help.
 We will show you where to get help and how to qualify for help.

 These federal benefits are made available to anyone who is in need and qualifies financially and you meet requirement according to federal government standards.
 You do not have to wait until you give birth to your child, for these services, you can apply when you are three months.
-You are eligible if:

-- You are US resident
+- They are a US resident

-- Proof of pregnancy from a physician
+- Can produce proof of pregnancy from a physician

-- You or children must have alien status
+- Have children have alien status

 - Teens under 18 who are in school